domalab/ha-unraid/README.md

 # Unraid Integration for Home Assistant

 This custom integration allows you to monitor and control your Unraid server from Home Assistant.
+Unraid is a popular NAS (Network Attached Storage) operating system that provides flexible storage, virtualization, and application support.

 ## Features